virajtalaty/cassess-capstone-team2/README.md

       Following execution, you will see that the Logger has been written to at a particular line, with the templated data from the slack api for "users".
-      This is currently a string returned value but will be changed shortly to json
+      This is currently a string returned value but will be changed shortly to json *Update 1/14/2017
+      Application class now takes the returned json formatted string and converts to a JSON object, also system console prints the object data in pretty print format